 Amidst challenges, labor market information systems need to keep pace with the dynamic and competitive labor market by enhancing accessibility, expanding coverage, and fostering closer coordination between employers, the academe, and the government.
 The PhilJobNet - the government's web-based job search, matching, and referral portal along with the PESO Employment Information System (PEIS) will be enhanced through intensified promotion among stakeholders and improved collection of data.
 These platforms will also be expanded to highlight online and home-based job openings.
-Development of e-recruitment guidelines and intensified advocacy against online illegal recruitment and trafficking will also be pursued.
+Development of erecruitment guidelines and intensified advocacy against online illegal recruitment and trafficking will also be pursued.

 Strengthen and expand internship, apprenticeship, and dual training programs.
 A highly skilled work force is important to build competitiveness.
 Yet, the COVID-19 crisis poses great risks for the youth and young workers as they bear the brunt of the economic and social consequences of the pandemic, which might have far-reaching effect throughout their working lives.
-Thus, there is a need for current internship, apprenticeship, and training programs to be enhanced to respond to the current needs of government (i.e., contact tracers, profilers, and encoders) and industry.
+House, there is a need for current internship, apprenticeship, and training programs to be enhanced to respond to the current needs of government (i.e., contact tracers, profilers, and encoders) and industry.
 These include the (a) Government Internship Program; (b) JobStart Philippines Program; and (c) apprenticeship, learnership, and dual training programs.
 Moreover, online modules on life skills training, occupational safety and health including mental health, productivity, career guidance, and employment coaching will be developed under these programs.
-The government will likewise forge stronger government-industry-academe linkages to provide quality workplace-based and/or remote and tech-based training opportunities for the youth by designing academic and training networks.
+The government will likewise forge stronger government-industry-academe linkages to provide quality workplace-based and/or remote and tech-based training opportunities for the youth by designing academic and training curricula that are responsive to the skills needed by the industry and establishing employer-led learning networks.
 Altogether, these are deemed to improve employment prospects and reduce school-to-work transition among the youth.